adam-mckenna/personal-site/_posts/2018-06-03-what-is-user-experience-anyway.markdown

 ---
 layout: post
 title: "What is User Experience, Anyway?"
-description: Exploring definitions of user experience in the modern day.
+description: Exploring conflicting definitions of user experience in the modern day, and drilling down into the main issue of user satisfaction.
 date: 2018-06-03 00:00:00 +0100
 permalink: /articles/:title/
 categories: user experience usability HCI